codetalkio/codethoughts.io/posts/2023-10-07-the-stack-part-2.md

 In [the last post](/posts/2023-10-07-the-stack-part-1.html) we created our Control Tower structure with all of our AWS Accounts in it.
 In this post we will be automating our deployment process for each of these environments.
 See the full overview of posts [here](/posts/2023-01-29-the-stack.html#what-will-we-be-covering).

-At the end of this post we will have a:
+At the end of this post we will have:

-- Workflow for bootstrapping our AWS Accounts for CDK ([see here](https://github.com/codetalkio/the-stack/blob/part-2-automatic-deployments/.github/workflows/cd-bootstrap.yml)).
+- A workflow for bootstrapping our AWS Accounts for CDK ([see here](https://github.com/codetalkio/the-stack/blob/part-2-automatic-deployments/.github/workflows/cd-bootstrap.yml)).
-- Workflow for deploying our CDK stacks, including synthesizing and testing before ([see here](https://github.com/codetalkio/the-stack/blob/part-2-automatic-deployments/.github/workflows/cd-deploy.yml)).
+- A workflow for deploying our CDK stacks, including synthesizing and testing before ([see here](https://github.com/codetalkio/the-stack/blob/part-2-automatic-deployments/.github/workflows/cd-deploy.yml)).
-- Automatic staggered deployments when changes are merged to our `main` branch.
+- Set up automatic staggered deployments when changes are merged to our `main` branch.

-But first we must prepare our AWS and GitHub environments, setting it up with credentials and configuring it with the environments we want to deploy to.
+- And fallback to manual deployments if we need to.

+If you want to jump straight to the code, you can find it in the [GitHub repository](https://github.com/codetalkio/the-stack/tree/part-2-automatic-deployments) which links directly to the Part 2 branch.

+Otherwise, let's jump in!

 <div></div><!--more-->